The Ultimate Guide to Watercolor Types

 Watercolor Types: Pan Set

-Watercolor pan sets come in a travel case with the paint in either little square boxes or circles.
+Watercolor pan sets come in a travel case with the paint in little square boxes or circles.
 You can also buy individual pans.
-Water is added to the colors to activate them.
+Water activates the colors.
 They can be used from the pans or mixed on a palette.

 Pros of Pan Sets:

-• Portable.
-This is a great feature if you travel a lot or paint outside.
+- Portable.
+This is an excellent feature if you travel a lot or paint outside.

-• Ready to go.
+- Ready to go.
 The colors are ready to be used by just adding water.
-There’s no squirting out each individual tube.
+There’s no squirting out each tube into a mixing palette.

-• Ready to go color palette.
-If you have trouble making decisions on colors, having a pre-determined color palette can help with indecision.
+- Ready-to-go color palette.
+If you have trouble making decisions on colors, having a pre-determined color palette can help.

-• You can make your own.
-There are empty pan sets that you can fill with your own favorite colors.
+- You can make your own.
+There are empty pan sets that you can fill with your favorite colors.
 (Blick link)

 Cons of Pan Sets:

-• Can be hard on brushes.
-It can be tempting to rub your brush into the pans to incorporate the water better, but this damages the brush hairs.
+- Can be hard on brushes.
+Rubbing your brush into the pans can be tempting to incorporate the water better, but this damages the brush hairs.

 Watercolor Types: Tubes

 Watercolor tubes look like tiny toothpaste tubes.
-You have to use a palette with them to dilute the color with water.
+You dilute the color with water using a palette.

 Pros of Tubes:

-• Easier to find in individual colors.
-I’ve found that most art supply shops carry tubes, but I have yet to run across a local shop that carries individual pans.
+- It’s easier to find open-stock.
+Most art supply shops carry tubes, but I have yet to find a local shop that carries individual pans.

 Cons of Tubes: